We are no strangers to Hidden Gluten in everyday life, but vacations present a new opportunity for exposure.

 It’s super important to note that not all options above will always be gluten free.
 We learned this the hard way when we had a several different items actually *not* gluten free.

-If you need more recommendations, menu options, secret menu items… go to the Unofficial Gluten Free Disney World Guide for 2023
+If you need more recommendations, menu options, secret menu items… go to the Unofficial Gluten Free Disney World Guide

 Disney World has ‘Friendly’ menus, which is a great option for us.
 Here’s why… I know where to start, but I also know that Friendly is not the same as Free From.
 We need to *double check* everytime.